gidaszewski/gidaszewski/README.md

 ### Glad to see you here! &nbsp; <img src="https://komarev.com/ghpvc/?username=gidaszewski" alt="" /> ![GitHub followers](https://img.shields.io/github/followers/gidaszewski) ![GitHub User's stars](https://img.shields.io/github/stars/gidaszewski)

-I am a student of Tecnicatura Superior in Programming 🎓 from Instituto Superior TecLab 🏛.
+I am a student of Programming Technician 🎓 from Instituto Superior TecLab 🏛.
 I am a passionate learner who is always willing to learn and work across technologies and domains 💡.
 I love exploring new technologies and leveraging them to solve real life problems ✨.
 I am currently into Web Development 🕸️ and Machine Learning 👀.

 ### More about me: